Research Briefings Recordings

 The Peer Education and Connection through Empowerment (P.E.A.C.E) project developed a trauma-informed curriculum and facilitated group activities to enhance resiliency and promote overall health of female-identifying youth who have experienced any form of gender-based violence.
 This presentation will provide an overview of the impact of the project.

-- Participants will be able to identify the study design and its strengths and limitations.
+- The study design and its strengths and limitations.

 Kasia Ignatowska is a Health Promotion Coordinator for the P.E.A.C.E.
 Project.
 Her collaboration with peer mentors, participants and community partners was at the heart of creation and implementation of each community-based group.
 Centring autonomy, lived experiences, stages of recovery and traditional education enabled harmonizing group dynamics while practicing a culture of growing from.
 Prior to her role at Covenant House Toronto, Kasia's Youth Work experience includes, Residential, Outreach, Child & Youth Psychiatry, Informal Diversion, VAW shelter.
 Kasia holds a Bachelor of Fine Arts from Concordia University, Child and Youth Worker Diploma from Humber College and a Bachelor of Social Work from York University.